-For those randomized to OPEN, the fascia will NOT be closed and an AbThera temporary abdominal closure device will be placed following Manufacturer's directions and/or Institutional protocols.
-Participating Institutions will be expected to be familiar with the proper utilization of the AbThera device, or else undergo an in-service with a content matter expert on AbThera utilization prior to site participation.
-The addition of any other fascial tension device such as mesh-mediated fascial closure(99-102), or other fascial tension devices(103) will be permitted as long as an AbThera device is utilized within an abdominal cavity without fascial closure.
-There will be no requirement or stipulation on how long the abdomen must be left open for in the OPEN arm, other than good practice recommendations recommend attempts to close the abdomen as soon as safely possible(27), and ideally within the first one to two weeks of hospitalization(104, 105).
+For those randomized to OPEN, the fascia will NOT be closed and an AbThera active pressure negative peritoneal pressure (ANPPT) device will be placed following Manufacturer's directions and/or Institutional protocols.
+Participating Institutions will be expected to be familiar with the proper utilization of the AbThera ANPPT device, or else undergo an in-service with a content matter expert on the AbThera ANPPT utilization prior to site participation.
+The addition of any other fascial tension device such as mesh-mediated fascial closure(100-103), or other fascial tension devices(104) will be permitted as long as an AbThera ANPTT device is utilized within an abdominal cavity without fascial closure.
+There will be no requirement or stipulation on how long the abdomen must be left open for in the OPEN arm, other than good practice recommendations recommend attempts to close the abdomen as soon as safely possible(28), and ideally within the first one to two weeks of hospitalization(105, 106).